KqSMea8/AirplayServer/README.md

 Start the airplay_server executable and an AirPlay mirror target device will appear in the network.
 At the moment, these options are implemented:
--n Name: Specify the network name of the AirPlay server
+-n name: Specify the network name of the AirPlay server
 -b: Hide the black background behind the video
+-a (hdmi|analog): Set audio output device
+-v/-h: Displays short help and version information

 # Authors